duyvu1110/COQE_VLSP2023/README.md

 We use dataset in Vietnamese language which is provided by VLSP2023 ComOM shared task organizers

 ## Methods
-We fine-tuned the multi-stage model used for bench-mark this task in English and Chinese from Ziheng Liu, Rui Xia, and Jianfei Yu.
+We fine-tuned the multi-stage model used for benchmarking this task in English and Chinese from Ziheng Liu, Rui Xia, and Jianfei Yu.
 Comparative Opinion Quintuple Extraction from Product Reviews.
 EMNLP 2021.

 ## Installation and Run
 We divide our code into two branches : main and codeoutput.
 In particular, we train our model in branch main and generate output format in branch codeoutput.